Sunday, November 3, 2024

 Content or non horror viewer warning- there is a bit of eating some organs, evil society, racism

-Plot- Barbara (Judith O'Dea) and his brother are attacked by a shambling ghoul when laying flowers on their father grave.
+Plot- Barbara (Judith O'Dea) and his brother are attacked by a shambling ghoul when laying flowers on their father's grave.
 Barbara escapes and runs toward a house where she finds Ben (Duane Jones).
 Barbara sinks into a state of shock and is of no help as he boards up the house.
-They are getting updates from radio as they come through and it appears the whole of America is taken over by ghouls.
-Ben hears a noise in the basement and two men emerge from it and it turns out there are a younger couple, and a middle aged battling couple and their sick daughter have settled down there.
+They are getting updates from radio as they come through and it appears the whole of America has been taken over by ghouls.
+Ben hears a noise in the basement and two men emerge from it.
+It turns out there are a younger couple, and a middle aged battling couple and their sick daughter hiding in the basement.
 Some of the group band together to see if they can get away from the house and the ghouls.

 Short review- though Suspiria was my favourite new to me film of this October, this was the best film as a film that I saw.
 It is very well done especially considering the tiny budget that it was on, and the scare both of the zombies and of people being horrid is right there.
-The scenes I found creepiest and stayed with me the most of all the films I watched were in this and the next film- the closing scenes in the credits of this film are chilling, and I know Romero said that the character of Ben wasn't intended to necessarily be black but then Duane Jones gave the best audition, but having the character be black just makes these scenes even more gripping.
+The scenes I found creepiest and stayed with me the most of all the films I watched were in this and the next film- the closing scenes in the credits of this film are chilling, and I know Romero said that the character of Ben wasn't intended to necessarily be black and Duane Jones just gave the best audition (colour blind casting in the 60s that is a surprise), but having the character be black just makes these scenes even more gripping.

 New to me or not- as mentioned, new to me.
 Definitely would rewatch